AcademySoftwareFoundation/openexr/INSTALL.md

 ## Cross Compiling / Specifying Specific Compilers

-When trying to either cross-compile for a different platform, or for tasks such as specifying a compiler set to match the VFX reference platform (https://vfxplatform.com/), cmake provides the idea of a toolchain which may be useful instead of having to remember a chain of configuration options.
+When trying to either cross-compile for a different platform, or for tasks such as specifying a compiler set to match the [VFX reference platform](https://vfxplatform.com), cmake provides the idea of a toolchain which may be useful instead of having to remember a chain of configuration options.
 It also means that platform-specific compiler names and options are out of the main cmake file, providing better